rkyzk/ecopost/README.md

 |19| Allow only the authors to update/delete the posts & comments | LoginRequiredMixin and UserPassestestMixin allow only the users who are logged in as the authors of posts and comments to update or delete their writings. |
 |20|Allow users to access only their own “My page” | LoginRequiredMixin and UserPassestestMixin will allow users to access only their own “My Page.” |

-### Testing Features
+#### Testing Features
-As preparatory steps for the following tests:
+As preparatory steps,
-1. create a user with username "testuser", an email "test@ecopost.com" and a password "gR48NmYr1"
+1. create a user with username "testuser" and a password "gR48NmYr1" (leave the email blank)
 2. Log in as "testuser"
 3. make 10 posts with the following field values:
 title: blog 1, blog 2, blog 3, blog 4, blog 5, blog 6, blog 7, blog 8, blog 9, blog 10